nfdi4plants/Swate-templates/README.md

     `npm install`

 3. When you are adapting the api layer create a new client in order to avoid possible problems when pushing to main.
-Run one of this lines, in the project root of STRClient depending on the nswag version you are using.
+Run one of this lines, in the project root of STRClient depending on the nswag version you are using.(#strclient-generation)

 Utilize a local version of nswag